On Point Separation of Bergman Space on Stein Manifolds with Constant Holomorphic Sectional Curvature: Abstract

 \section{Abstract}

 3mm

 We prove that the Bergman space of a Stein manifold separates points whenever its Bergman metric is well defined and has non-positive constant holomorphic sectional curvature.
+We construct examples of Stein manifolds whose Bergman metric is well defined and has positive constant holomorphic sectional curvature, while their Bergman spaces do not separate points.
+We also construct examples of Stein manifolds whose Bergman metric is well defined and has constant scalar curvature, which can be negative, zero, or positive, yet whose Bergman spaces do not separate points.

-This, combined with early proved results, shows that a Stein manifold cannot admit a well-defined flat Bergman metric, and that it has a well-defined Bergman metric with negative constant holomorphic sectional curvature if and only if it is biholomorphic to the unit ball of the same dimensin possibly with a pluri-polar set removed.
-The proof is based on the Hörmander’s $L^2$-estimate for $\ov\p$ -equations; and the curvature condition together with Calabi's rigidity and extension theorems is used to construct the required bounded strictly plurisubharmonic functions.
+Combined with previously established results in \cite{HuLi1}, this shows that a Stein manifold cannot admit a well-defined flat Bergman metric, and that it admits a well-defined Bergman metric with negative constant holomorphic sectional curvature if and only if it is biholomorphic to the unit ball of the same dimension, possibly with a pluripolar set removed.

+Our proof is based on H\"ormander’s estimates for $\overline\partial$- equations; the curvature condition, together with Calabi’s rigidity and extension theorems, is used to construct the required bounded strictly plurisubharmonic functions.
+The construction of Stein manifolds with positive constant holomorphic sectional curvature for their Bergman metric is based on classical hyperelliptic Riemann surface theory and its higher-dimensional generalizations.

 4.5mm

 {\bf 2000 Mathematics Subject Classification:} 32Q05, 32Q10, 32Q30, 53B35, 53C24